Kovnir/FastTweener/README.md

 Will be released in AssetStore soon.

 Source of inspiration - <a href="http://dotween.demigiant.com/" target="_blank">DoTween</a>.
-This is realy powerfull and userfreandly tween engine, we use it and love it.
-But when we faced with extra memory allocation problem we decide to make our own solution, becouse **DoTween is allocate a lot of memory**.
-This is not connected with pooling (DoTween has good recycling system), but with that DoTween allocate a memory while working.
+This is a really powerfull and user-friendly tween engine, we use it and love it.
+But when we faced with extra memory allocation problem we decide to make our own solution, because **DoTween allocate a lot of memory**.
+This is connected not with pooling (DoTween has a good recycling system), but with DoTween allocate memory while working.

 # Benchmarks

-Benchmarks was measured on Apple MacBook Pro 2017.
+Benchmarks were measured on Apple MacBook Pro 2017.

-It was created to show memory allocation difference.
+It was created to show the difference of memory allocation.

-Time metrics is not super-accurate and made only to ensure it not slower than DoTween.
+Time metrics aren’t super-accurate and made only to make sure that doesn't slower than DoTween.

-You can reapeat measures by yourself, all sources are in Benchmark folder.
+You can repeat measures by yourself, all sources are in `Benchmark` folder.

 <details><summary><b><i>DoTween.Init()</i> vs <i>FastTween.Init()</i> with default settings</b></summary>